-Rating widgets are a great way to get instant reader feedback on your blog posts, webpages, photos, music or any other content that you create.
-We provide two main types of rating:
+Rating widgets are a great way to get instant reader feedback on your blog posts, web pages, photos, music or any other content that you create.
+We provide two main types of ratings:

-Star Rating Widget — The star rating allows visitors to rate your content on a scale of 1-5.
+Star Rating Widget — The star rating allows visitors to rate your content on a scale of 1 to 5.

-Nero Rating Widget — The nero rating offers a simple, “thumbs up” / “thumbs down” rating.
+Nero Rating Widget — The Nero rating offers a simple “thumbs up” or “thumbs down” rating.

 Setting a custom image for your rating

-You can override the star image for any rating by specifying the URL of your new image on the Edit Ratings page:
+You can override the star image for any rating by specifying the URL of your new image on the Rating Type page.

 The rating uses a single image for all states.
 You must create your image in the same dimensions as the size you choose for your rating.
 Replacement images for small stars are 16px, medium stars are 20px and large stars are 24px.
 If you look at the image for the red star below you will see how they’re used to convey different ratings:

 The stars above are all in one image.
-The stars in the left column are used for displaying the rating and the stars in the right column and used for the hover state, when a person moves their mouse over the rating, it uses the stars in the right column.
-You can also use just one column of stars if you do not want to have a hover state.
+The stars in the left column are used for displaying the rating and the stars in the right column and are used when a person moves their mouse over the rating.
+You can also use just one column of stars if you’d like.

 Now we need to make a full rating, a half rating and an “off” rating all in the one image.
 The resulting image will be 32px wide and 48px high like the sample below: